 - Are you willing to enter a training program in which, by conservative estimates, over 1/3 of grad students develop mental illnesses such as depression and anxiety?

 - Are you willing to relocate your family for 5-6 years, probably to a place with a high cost of living (Boston, Bay Area, etc.)?

-- Can you deal with living on a grad student stipend as low as $12,000 per year (with no benefits aside from minimal health insurance)?
+- Can you deal with living on a grad student stipend as low as $12,000 per year (with no benefits aside from basic health insurance)?

-- Are you willing to work on your grad work at least (and likely more than) 50 hours per week, including part of most weekends, without supervision?
+- Are you willing to work without supervision at least (and likely more than) 50 hours per week, including part of most weekends?